-This Week on Earthsongs: Blue Moon Marquee
+This Week on Earthsongs: Tara Williamson

 Features

-This Week on Earthsongs: Blue Moon Marquee
+This Week on Earthsongs: Tara Williamson

-From Alberta’s wild rose country, Cree/Metis guitarist and vocalist A.W.
-Cardinal and multi-instrumentalist Jasmine Colette form the band Blue Moon Marquee.
-Influenced by artists from Lonnie Johnson and Django Reinhardt to Tom Waits, the duo brings contemporary sounds and Native soul to a foundation of gypsy/swing blues and jazz.
-Before becoming full-time musicians, Cardinal worked in an oil field, Colette on a grain farm.
-The original narratives they tell through their music speak to...
+Tara Williamson is a self-proclaimed poet, provocateur, and pop singer.
+Born Cree, she was raised Anishnaabe and Métis in Swan Lake, Manitoba.
+Tara grew up with Native song, drum, and dance.
+Despite being the only artist in her family, she embraces the traditions of her roots as part of her musical identity.
+Following the jazzier folk/rock of her two EPs, Tara’s new full-length album Songs to Keep Us Warm is “engaging with the mainstream outside of Indian country”.
+Produced by Jim Bryson, the...